cog/bin/README.md

 	anagrams - create anagrams of the letters of the first word received check_aliases - analyse your aliases
-	feriados_portugueses - show Portuguese holidays
+	count - count how many times each line appears feriados_portugueses - show Portuguese holidays
 	fileintersect - lines from a first file that are present in one of other files filewithout - lines of a file that are not in another file